 Farmers and advisors: Carbon Action is farmer-based and constantly taking shape in interaction with the farmers.
-100 Carbon Action Farms test practices, accumulate experiences and provide data for research.
-Farmers benefit directly from peer learning (1, 2).
+100 Carbon Action Farms test practices, accumulate experiences, and provide data for research.
+Farmers benefit directly from peer learning (1, 2, 3).
 For Carbon Action farmers, collaboration with researchers has been valuable, and correspondingly, researchers have received practical insights from farmers.

 New carbon farmers have been reached through business cooperation (see below) and through the Carbon Action Club (link in Finnish) – which is open for all farmers – and by expanding towards the Swedish-speaking farmers in Finland.
-The Carbon Action Club has now over 900 members.
+The Carbon Action Club has now about 1 000 members.
 Carbon Action platform also trains 30 agricultural advisors to become top experts in soil health and carbon farming.
-In February 2021, free e-college for regenerative farming was launched.
+In addition, a free e-college for regenerative farming has been launched in 2021.
 The course combines improving the productivity of farming with hands-on environmental work.
-The e-college is free and suitable for all kind of farms and circumstances, and it is provided in Finnish and Swedish.
-The target is to reach 10% of Finnish farmers with the e-college within the first 12 months.
-The college has now about 1 000 registered participants.
+The e-college is suitable for all kind of farms and circumstances, and it is provided in Finnish and Swedish.
+The college has now about 1 600 registered participants.

 Based on the scientific work, Carbon Action platform also produces practical papers for farmers, as an example a publication on catch and cover crops (short version also in English) and paludiculture (in Finnish here).

-Scientists: The Carbon Action platform brings together and conducts scientific research to e.g. enhance soil carbon sequestration.
+Scientists: The Carbon Action platform brings together and conducts scientific research to e.g., enhance soil carbon sequestration.
 The platform contains multiple research projects and a multi-disciplinary network of researchers.
-Research is conducted and utilized at several levels from soil processes (3,4) to climate and agricultural policies (5).
-Soil and microbial analyses, plant diversity measurements (6), atmospheric measurements and modelling (7,8) are used to study fluxes and sequestration of carbon at study sites.
+Research is conducted and utilized at several levels from soil processes (4, 5) to climate and agricultural policies (6).
+Soil and microbial analyses, plant diversity measurements (7), atmospheric measurements, and modelling (8, 9) are used to study fluxes and sequestration of carbon at study sites.
 Nutrient retention and nutritional quality of the agricultural products are also studied.
-Economical and policy analyses are carried out to develop feasible, effective and practical solutions of carbon farming.
+Economical and policy analyses are carried out to develop feasible, effective, and practical solutions of carbon farming.